MJWyattCyber/MJWyattCyber.github.io/_posts/2020-12-06-Setting-Up-Kali-In-Hyper-V.md

 ---

 layout: single
+title: "Ironing out the kinks with Kali in Hyper-V"
 date: 2020-06-12 13:01
 categories: [Linux]
-header:
-	title: "Ironing out the kinks with Kali in Hyper-V"
-	teaser: /assets/images/KaliLinux.png

 ---